When it comes to good practices in Project Management, it is hard to beat PRINCE2.

 In the end, project performance is what most board members look at.
 However, in the PRINCE2 Framework, preserving, executing and facilitating these healthy practices is a project manager’s as well as his/ her team’s accountability.

 PRINCE2, a global accreditation is a trademark of AXELOS.
-It is one of the most practiced frameworks around the world that keeps your project in sync with the current trends.
+It is one of the most practised frameworks around the world that keeps your project in sync with the current trends.
 This Project management PRINCE2 will get your businesses ‘The Revolution’ and ‘The New Power Generation!’ 😀